skagra/eeprom-programmer/README.md

 This project uses an *Arduino* as a `parallel EEPROM` programmer.

-The circuit is [Ben Eater's work](https://github.com/beneater/eeprom-programmer).
+The circuit is based heavily on [Ben Eater's work](https://github.com/beneater/eeprom-programmer).
 The approach to the software component though is rather different.

 Ben included the data to be written to the Arduino in the actual sketch.
 This project increases flexibility by adding a client-side application which drives an Arduino sketch via a protocol.